OpenStickCommunity/Hardware/3D Prints/3D Printable Stand/README.md

 ## Summary

-These are two 3D Printable Stands in small (and large), but well balanaced, designs for holding sticks like the Open_Core0, Flatbox and other small (and large) board designs.
+These are two 3D Printable Stands in small (and large), but well balanced, designs for holding sticks like the Open_Core0, Flatbox and other small (and large) board designs.

 ### Printing tips